ethercrab-rs/ethercrab/README.md

 ## Examples

-This example increments the output bytes of all detected slaves every tick.
-It is tested on an EK1100 with output modules but may work on other basic slave devices.
+This example increments the output bytes of all detected SubDevices every tick.
+It is tested on an EK1100 with output modules but may work on other basic SubDevices.

 Run with e.g.